Neocreb/frontend-eloity-unified-ecosys/CHAT_FEATURE_INTEGRATION_GUIDE.md

 ## Overview

-This guide shows how the unified chat system integrates with all SoftChat features to enable real-time user activity and seamless communication across the platform.
+This guide shows how the unified chat system integrates with all Eloity features to enable real-time user activity and seamless communication across the platform.

 ## Integration Architecture